DivyamSamarwal/tradingterminal/README.md

 1. **Watchlist**: Use the tabs (All, Index, Bond, NSE, NASDAQ, Crypto, etc.) to filter the universe of assets.
 2. **Chart**: Click any asset in the watchlist to load its live chart and Market Depth.
 3. **Trade**: Use the right-hand panel to enter a Quantity.
 Select "Market" to buy at the current price, or "Limit" to queue your order.
+Note: Market orders will be blocked if the asset's specific global exchange is closed!
 4. **Monitor**: Watch your open positions in the bottom dock.
 Use the "Close" button to exit a trade and realize your profit or loss!

 ## ⚠️ Disclaimer